NajiElKotob/Awesome-Power-BI/README.md

 ```sh
 It is so easy to start with Power BI, but hard to master it.
 ```
+"Power BI is a suite of business analytics tools to analyze data and share insights.
+Monitor your business and get answers quickly with rich dashboards available on every device."

 ## Table of contents